-- Patch divider bits into the MUX and/ or BYTE sections to make a sequence. - Plug a low frequency square wave from the modular synth into the CLK lack on the bitRanger. - Patch a jumper from the CLK IN - socket to the LFO FREEZE socket.

-The sequence will freeze (hold) - The sequence will freeze (hold) every time the incoming square wave goes high.
+- Patch divider bits into the MUX and/ or BYTE sections to make a sequence. - Plug a low frequency square wave from the modular synth into the CLK jack on the bitRanger. - Patch a jumper from the CLK IN socket to the LFO FREEZE socket. - The sequence will freeze (hold) every time the incoming square wave goes high.